disposable-email-domains/disposable-email-domains/README.md

 ============
 Feel free to create PR with additions or request removal of some domain (with reasons).

-**Specifically, please cite in your PR where one can generate a disposable email address which uses that domain, so the maintainers can verify it.**
+**Specifically, please provide a screenshot in your PR of a page where one can generate a disposable email address which uses that domain.**

-Please add new disposable domains directly into [disposable_email_blocklist.conf](disposable_email_blocklist.conf) in the same format (only second level domains on new line without @, unless they use public suffix, in which case include the 3rd level domain), then run [maintain.sh](maintain.sh).
+Add new disposable domains directly into [disposable_email_blocklist.conf](disposable_email_blocklist.conf) in the same format (only second level domains on new line without @, unless they use public suffix, in which case include the 3rd level domain), then run [maintain.sh](maintain.sh).
 The shell script will help you convert uppercase to lowercase, sort and remove duplicates.

 License
 =======